 A Cultural Institution That Happens to Serve Two-Star Food

 The Centre for Fine Arts in Brussels, known universally as Bozar, occupies a Victor Horta-designed building on Rue Baron Horta that has anchored the city's cultural life since 1928.
-Arriving for dinner here, the architecture does the work before you reach the dining room: the curved stonework, the layered Art Nouveau detailing, the sense that serious things happen inside.
+Arriving for dinner here, the architecture sets the tone before you reach the dining room: the curved stonework, the layered Art Nouveau detailing, the sense that serious things happen inside.
 Brussels has no shortage of grand dining rooms, but the setting at Bozar Restaurant carries a weight that most purpose-built restaurant spaces cannot manufacture.
 The room positions you, before a plate has arrived, inside a particular argument about what Belgian fine dining can mean.

 What Two Stars Mean in Brussels's Current Hierarchy